WASdev/sample.batch.bonuspayout/docs/Using-Maven-With-WDT-Published-App.md

 * server config separated into version-controlled core named [server.versioned.xml](../batch-bonuspayout-wlpcfg/servers/BonusPayout/server.versioned.xml) included by [server.xml wrapper](../batch-bonuspayout-wlpcfg/servers/BonusPayout/server.xml).
     * The idea here is that publishing the app will cause WDT to update the wrapper server.xml, which you won't want to include in version control.
-    * You might want to ue this command to have git not treat WDT-initiated updates as a file update:
+    * You might want to use this command to have git not treat WDT-initiated updates as a file update:
     ```
     git update-index --assume-unchanged batch-bonuspayout-wlpcfg/servers/BonusPayout/server.xml
     ```